 Here are 8 primary reasons why freedom from childhood trauma is difficult:

-While each of these scdenarios challenges healing, none precludes it.
-For many, treatment and therapy can dramatically improve quality of life—among them, techniques such as cognitive behavioral therapy, which can change negative thought patterns, and Eye Movement Desensitization and Reprocessing (EMDR), a form of psychotherapy that can help a person retrieve, process and resolve past traumas.
+While each of these scenarios challenges healing, none precludes it.
+For many, treatment and therapy can dramatically improve quality of life—among them, techniques such as cognitive behavioral therapy, which can change negative thought patterns, and Eye Movement Desensitization and Reprocessing (EMDR), a form of psychotherapy that can help a person retrieve, process, and resolve past traumas.

 Additional techniques and medications are on the horizon as research increases our understanding of trauma’s effects on the mind and body.
 We may one day, for example, be able to simply block bad memories associated with trauma, research suggests.